rocwg/note-kotlin/docs/tool-kotlin/01-Kotlin-what-and-why.md

 A major use case we have seen for code sharing is mobile applications targeting both Android and iOS.
 With Kotlin Multiplatform, you only have to write your business logic once, but can use it in both iOS and Android targets in a completely native fashion, and even make use of the respective APIs, toolkits, and capabilities that these platforms offer.
 Similarly, sharing code between a server-side service and a JavaScript application running in the browser helps you reduce duplicate work, help you keep validation logic in sync, and more.

-If you want to learn more about the specifics of these additional platforms, as well as Kotlin’s support for sharing code and multiplatform programming, please refer to the "Multiplatform programming" section of the Kotlin website (https://kotlinlang.org/docs/multiplatform.html).
+If you want to learn more about the specifics of these additional platforms, as well as Kotlin's support for sharing code and multiplatform programming, please refer to the "Multiplatform programming" section of the Kotlin website (https://kotlinlang.org/docs/multiplatform.html).

-Having looked at a selection of things that make Kotlin great, let’s now look at Kotlin’s philosophy—the main characteristics that distinguish Kotlin from other languages.
+Having looked at a selection of things that make Kotlin great, let's now look at Kotlin's philosophy—the main characteristics that distinguish Kotlin from other languages.

 ## 1.4 The philosophy of Kotlin

-When we talk about Kotlin, we like to say that it’s a pragmatic, concise, safe language with a focus on interoperability.
+When we talk about Kotlin, we like to say that it's a pragmatic, concise, safe language with a focus on interoperability.
 What exactly do we mean by each of those words?
-Let’s look at them in turn.
+Let's look at them in turn.

 ### 1.4.1 Kotlin is a pragmatic language designed to solve real-world problems

 Being pragmatic means a simple thing to us: Kotlin is a practical language designed to solve real-world problems.
 Its design is based on many years of industry experience creating large-scale systems, and its features are chosen to address use cases encountered by many software developers.
 Moreover, developers worldwide have been using Kotlin for roughly a decade now.
 Their continued feedback has shaped each released version of the language.
 This makes us confident in saying that Kotlin helps solve problems in real projects.

 Kotlin also is not a research language.
 It mostly relies on features and solutions that have already appeared in other programming languages and have proven to be successful.
 This reduces the complexity of the language and makes it easier to learn by letting you rely on familiar concepts.
 When new features are introduced, they remain in an "experimental" state for quite a long time.
-This makes it possible for the language design team to gather feedback, and allows the final design of a feature to be tweaked and fine-

-tuned before it is added as a stable part of the language.
+This makes it possible for the language design team to gather feedback, and allows the final design of a feature to be tweaked and fine-tuned before it is added as a stable part of the language.

-Kotlin doesn’t enforce using any particular programming style or paradigm.
+Kotlin doesn't enforce using any particular programming style or paradigm.
 As you begin to study the language, you can use the style and techniques that are familiar to you.
-Later, you’ll gradually discover the more powerful features of Kotlin, such as extension functions (3.3), its expressive type- system (7 and 8), higher-order functions (Chapter 10) and many more.
+Later, you'll gradually discover the more powerful features of Kotlin, such as extension functions (3.3), its expressive type- system (7 and 8), higher-order functions (Chapter 10) and many more.
 You will learn to apply them in your own code, which will make it concise and idiomatic.

-Another aspect of Kotlin’s pragmatism is its focus on tooling.
-A smart development environment is just as essential for a developer’s productivity as a good language; and because of that, treating IDE support as an afterthought isn’t an option.
+Another aspect of Kotlin's pragmatism is its focus on tooling.
+A smart development environment is just as essential for a developer's productivity as a good language; and because of that, treating IDE support as an afterthought isn't an option.
 In the case of Kotlin, the IntelliJ IDEA plug-in is developed in lockstep with the compiler, and language features are always designed with tooling in mind.

 The IDE support also plays a major role in helping you discover the features of Kotlin.
 In many cases, the tools will automatically detect common code patterns that can be replaced by more concise constructs, and offer to fix the code for you.
 By studying the language features used by the automated fixes, you can learn to apply those features in your own code as well.

-1.4.2Kotlin is concise, making the intent of your code clear while reducing boilerplate It’s common knowledge that developers spend more time reading existing code than writing new code.
-Imagine you’re a part of a team developing a big project, and you need to add a new feature or fix a bug.
+### 1.4.2 Kotlin is concise, making the intent of your code clear while reducing boilerplate

+It's common knowledge that developers spend more time reading existing code than writing new code.
+Imagine you're a part of a team developing a big project, and you need to add a new feature or fix a bug.
 What are your first steps?
 You look for the exact section of code that you need to change, and only then do you implement a fix.
 You read a lot of code to find out what you have to do.
 This code might have been written recently by your colleagues, or by someone who no longer works on the project, or by you, but long ago.
 Only after understanding the surrounding code can you make the necessary modifications.

-The simpler and more concise the code is, the faster you’ll understand what’s
+The simpler and more concise the code is, the faster you'll understand what's going on.

-going on.
 Of course, good design plays a significant role here.
 So does the choice of expressive names, ensuring that your variables, functions, and classes are accurately described by their names.
 But the choice of the language and its conciseness are also important.
-The language is concise if its syntax clearly expresses the intent of the code you read and doesn’t obscure it with boilerplate required to specify how the intent is accomplished.
+The language is concise if its syntax clearly expresses the intent of the code you read and doesn't obscure it with boilerplate required to specify how the intent is accomplished.

-Kotlin tries hard to ensure that all the code you write carries meaning and isn’t just there to satisfy code structure requirements.
-A lot of the standard boilerplate of object-oriented languages, such as getters, setters, and the logic for assigning constructor parameters to fields, is implicit in Kotlin and doesn’t clutter your source code.
+Kotlin tries hard to ensure that all the code you write carries meaning and isn't just there to satisfy code structure requirements.
+A lot of the standard boilerplate of object-oriented languages, such as getters, setters, and the logic for assigning constructor parameters to fields, is implicit in Kotlin and doesn't clutter your source code.
 Semicolons can also be omitted in Kotlin, removing a bit of extra clutter from your code, and its powerful type inference spares you from explicitly specifying types where the compiler can deduce them from the context.

 Kotlin has a rich standard library that lets you replace these long, repetitive sections of code with library method calls.
-Kotlin’s support for lambdas and anonymous functions (function literals that are used like expressions) makes it easy to pass small blocks of code to library functions.
+Kotlin's support for lambdas and anonymous functions (function literals that are used like expressions) makes it easy to pass small blocks of code to library functions.
 This lets you encapsulate all the common parts in the library and keep only the unique, task-specific portion in the user code.

-At the same time, Kotlin doesn’t try to collapse the source code to the smallest number of characters possible.
-For example, Kotlin supports overloading a fixed set of operators, meaning you can provide custom implementations for +, -, in, or [].
-However, users can’t define their own, custom operators.
+At the same time, Kotlin doesn't try to collapse the source code to the smallest number of characters possible.
+For example, Kotlin supports overloading a fixed set of operators, meaning you can provide custom implementations for `+`, `-`, `in`, or `[]`.
+However, users can't define their own, custom operators.
 This prevents developers from replacing method names with cryptic punctuation sequences, which would be harder to read, and more difficult to find in documentation systems as opposed to using expressive names.

 More concise code takes less time to write and, more important, less time to read and comprehend.
 This improves your productivity and lets you get things done faster.

 ### 1.4.3 Kotlin is safe, protecting you from whole categories of errors

 In general, when we speak of a programming language as safe, we mean its design prevents certain kinds of errors in a program.
-Of course, this isn’t an absolute quality; no language prevents all possible errors.
+Of course, this isn't an absolute quality; no language prevents all possible errors.
 In addition, preventing errors usually comes at a cost.
 You need to give the compiler more information about the intended operation of the program, so the compiler can then verify that the information matches what the program does.
-Because of that, there’s always a trade-off between the level of safety you get and the loss of productivity required to put in more detailed annotations.
+Because of that, there's always a trade-off between the level of safety you get and the loss of productivity required to put in more detailed annotations.

 Running on the JVM already provides a lot of safety guarantees: for example, memory safety, preventing buffer overflows, and other problems caused by incorrect use of dynamically allocated memory.
 As a statically typed language on the JVM, Kotlin also ensures the type safety of your applications.
-And Kotlin goes further: It is easy to define immutable variables (via the val keyword) and quick to group them in immutable (data) classes, resulting in additional safety for multithreaded applications.
+And Kotlin goes further: It is easy to define immutable variables (via the `val` keyword) and quick to group them in immutable (data) classes, resulting in additional safety for multithreaded applications.

 Beyond that, Kotlin aims to prevent errors happening at runtime by doing checks during compile time.
 Most important, Kotlin strives to remove the NullPointerException from your program.
-Kotlin’s type system tracks values that can and can’t be null and forbids operations that can lead to a NullPointerException at runtime.
+Kotlin's type system tracks values that can and can't be null and forbids operations that can lead to a NullPointerException at runtime.
 The additional cost required for this is minimal: marking a type as nullable takes only a single character, a question mark at the end:

 ```kotlin
 fun main() {